Evil Eighties: The Paperback Horrors of Lisa Tuttle

 Recent Comments

-- Wetlandernw on Oathbringer Reread: Chapter One Hundred Three 2 hours ago
+- srEDIT on Rothfuss Reread: The Wise Man’s Fear, Part 4: Well Over The Hill 10 mins ago

-- Arielle on 11 Moments From Tamora Pierce’s Tortall Series That Would Make Great TV 2 hours ago
+- Jeremy S. on Star Trek: The Next Generation Rewatch: “Relics” 16 mins ago

-- Ellynne on Party Like It’s 1899: Edgar Allan Poe’s “The Masque of the Red Death” 2 hours ago
+- JustMe on Party Like It’s 1899: Edgar Allan Poe’s “The Masque of the Red Death” 17 mins ago

-- Sunspear on “It’s hard for a good man to be king” — Black Panther 2 hours ago
+- Wesley on Announcing the 2019 World Fantasy Award Winners!
+27 mins ago

-- Aonghus Fallon on Science Fiction vs. Fantasy: The Choice Is Clear 2 hours ago
+- Fafhrd Long on Science Fiction vs. Fantasy: The Choice Is Clear 27 mins ago